louisvillemetro-innovation/OPI2-Home/_innovation/data-governance.md

 ## What Works Cities

-Louisville is a Bloomberg [What Works Cities certified Gold partner](https://medium.com/what-works-cities-certification/kansas-city-louisville-and-washington-dc-level-up-cef847c62a6f) in 2019.
-1,400 cities are eligible, with nearly 90 submitting assessments, and only 3 achieving Gold and 4 Silver.
+Louisville is a Bloomberg [What Works Cities certified Gold city](https://medium.com/what-works-cities-certification/kansas-city-louisville-and-washington-dc-level-up-cef847c62a6f) in 2019.
+1,400 cities are eligible, with nearly 90 submitting assessments, and only 3 achieving Gold and 4 Silver this year.
 Read about the [assessment guidelines](https://medium.com/what-works-cities-certification/what-works-cities-certification-assessment-guide-5c514f1dff1b) on the WWC site.

 The Data Governance team has been essential in our city's overall What Works Cities certification starting in 2017 with [one of 8 cities out of 230 to get Silver Certification](https://medium.com/@WhatWorksCities/louisville-a-data-savvy-approach-from-louielab-to-louiestat-6801da2b3d5a) (plus LA which got Gold).

 In 2017 we achieved 100% in the Open Data category, our single 100% across the six measures.
 We only reached 40% in the Data Governance category, but the team worked hard in 2018 and 2019 to achieve 100% in both the Open Data and Data Governance categories, plus 100% in the new Public Stakeholder Engagement category.
+Certification allows employees to receive [training from GovEx for free](http://courses.govex.academy/catalog), and over 35 employees have signed up for thousands of dollars of courses in the first quarter of 2019 alone.

 *2019 Gold Certification:*
 ![What Works Cities 2019](/assets/img/projects/data-governance/datagov-wwc2019.jpg)